-Since 1998, the Foundation, a 501(c)(3) nonprofit, has raised over two million dollars to help Great Basin National Park.
+Since 1998, the Foundation, a 501(c)(3) nonprofit, has raised over three million dollars to help Great Basin National Park.
 Our mission is to enhance, preserve, and interpret the starry night skies, wide-open scenery, cultural heritage and diverse native ecosystems of Great Basin National Park.

 The Foundation, through its donors, provides needed funds to enhance the mission of Great Basin National Park.